When you hear the term "bed bugs" it's probably followed by an exaggerated "eughhh."

 These nettlesome, blood sucking pests have been infiltrating people's inner sanctums for centuries, and if you've ever experienced the misfortune of a bed bug infestation, you know how annoying and downright unpleasant they can be.

-Far from a pest confined to disgusting hostels and unkept places, bed bugs can infest even the cleanest of homes, which brings us to the question - can a bamboo mattress protector prevent them from appearing and ruining your beauty sleep?
+Far from a pest confined to disgusting hostels and unkept places, bed bugs can infest even the cleanest of homes, which brings us to the question - can a waterproof mattress protector prevent them from appearing and ruining your beauty sleep?

 Read on to get the low down.